Skip to main content

 Riddle: What works like a password but isn’t one?

-A strong password should be at least 12 characters long and comprise a random combination of numbers, symbols, and uppercase and lowercase letters.
+A strong password should be at least 8 characters long and include a random mix of uppercase and lowercase letters, numbers, and special symbols.
+However, we highly recommend creating longer passwords for better cybersecurity.
 While such a password may be difficult to remember, it's always better to prioritize strength over memorability.

 But what if we told you there's an alternative—a credential that can be stored and managed just like passwords, yet is easier to remember and believed by many to offer even better security?
 Ever heard of passphrases?
 That's the alternative we're referring to.